How to Manage Pests

 The adult beet armyworm is a small, mottled gray- or dusky-winged moth.
-The moths fly mostly at night but may be seen flying up as you walk through the field.
+The moths are nocturnal (fly mostly at night) but may be seen by taking sweep net samples in the field.

 Armyworms are common pests in the Central Valley and desert valleys from June through September.
 There are at least 5 generations per year in the low desert and four in the Central Valley.
 The final generation may overwinter as large larvae or pupae.

 Armyworms skeletonize foliage, leaving veins largely intact.
-First and second instar larvae tend to feed in clusters around the egg mass from which they hatch.
+First- and second- instar larvae tend to feed in clusters around the egg mass from which they hatch.
 This frequently causes a tattered appearance to the terminals.
-This whitish appearance caused by the feeding is known as "whitecaps" and is very visible across a field.
+This whitish appearance caused by the feeding is known as "whitecaps" and can be seen across a field.
 As the larvae mature and move to more stems, the areas of "whitecaps" tend to coalesce and the entire field takes on a tattered look.